 Ola came to us well prepared with a compendium of information about the history and the chemistry of soap and a selection of different recipes for making soap.
 He also brought a variety of different soaps so we had some idea of what to aim for.
 Skansens byalag (Skansens village community) has a vast experience in soapmaking and we had Siv on speed dial when questions that we could not find the answer to appeared.
 One of the conclusions from this workshop is that we will apply to one of their soap making courses to get a idea of how this is done.

 As we tried to work with only natural and locally sourced materials we used old recipies where it became clear that we did not have the previous knowledge needed.
 For example, one of the recipes said “boil until the soap maker feels that the right color and consistency is reached”.

 During the Stockholm Furniture and Light fair 2017 a new and very exiting store opened in Stockholm.
-Located in the lobby of the newly opened member office space This is Alma.
+It is called Austere@thisisalma and it is located in the lobby of the newly opened member office space This is Alma.

 The store holds several design classics and also a part of our assortment which we are very proud of.
 The founder of This is Alma is Fredrik Carlström who also runs the concept store/showroom AUSTERE in Los Angeles where we also are featured.

 If you are looking for great design the store is located at Nybrogatan 8 in Stockholm and if you are looking for any type of office in Stockholm, apply to This is Alma.